-Figures 4: 2-dimensional raw data in a NumPy array
+Figures 1.4: 2-dimensional raw data in a NumPy array

 You begin by plotting the first column against the second column to get a better idea of what the data structure looks like.
-There will be plenty of times where the cause of differences will prove to be underwhelming, however the cases that have differences that you can take action on are extremely rewarding!
+There will be plenty of times where the cause of differences between groups will prove to be underwhelming, however the cases that have differences that you can take action on are extremely rewarding!

+Activity 1: Identifying the clusters in data

+Scenario: You are given two-dimensional plots.
+Please look at the provided two-dimensional graphs and identify the clusters, to drive the point home that machine learning is important

-Aim: To
+Aim: To identify where the clusters exist in the data.